Oliver Simmonds: Bahamas

 In 1948, Simmonds sold his British-based interests and moved to The Bahamas.
 He started a construction company and undertook the development of the Balmoral Beach Club, a luxurious hotel on Cable Beach.
 In its celebrity heyday, the hotel cultivated a relaxed, sophisticated atmosphere and hosted notable guests such as The Beatles who were here to film the movie Help!.
-Other luminary Balmoral guests included Richard Nixon and the Duke and Duchess of Windsor, the former King Edward VIII and Wallace Simpson.
+Other luminary Balmoral guests included Richard Nixon and the Duke and Duchess of Windsor, the former King Edward VIII and Wallis Simpson.

 Simmonds helped to stabilize the hotel industry by becoming the President of The Hotel Employer Association and then the President of The Friends of The Bahamas.

 Sir Oliver built 'High Tor' with its 18-foot gracious high ceiling rooms it was designed with care and with an eye to detail still apparent to this day.
 Sir Oliver imported English oak panels for doors and an 18th-century carved wooden fireplace as well as many other decorative items.
 He was an inventor and engineer, there are still features existing today that were considered innovative when he designed them such as the floating spiral staircase and the enormous windows that slide down to disappear completely into the floor.
 He lived in High Tor until 1963 and he continued to live in Lyford Cay until 1977.